 The ¨La Pila¨ fountain sits in the center of the square.
-It was constructed in 1562 in the Moorish style and made of brick in the shape of a diamond.
-Chiapa de Corzo is a great place to stop en route to the majestic Sumidero canyon.
+It was constructed in 1562 in the Moorish style and made of bricks shaped like a diamond.
+Chiapa de Corzo is a great place to stop en route to the majestic Sumidero Canyon.

 Every January in the town, there is a grand festival that runs from the 15th to the 23rd of the month.
 It is held in honor of Our Lord of Esquipulas and two Catholic saints, San Antonio Abad and San Sebastián.
 The masked parichico dancers that perform here have been recognized by UNESCO as an intangible cultural asset in 2010.

 Loreto, Baja California Sur

 Few towns in Baja have such charm, history, and cultural attractions as Loreto.
 The town is like an oasis, sitting on the tranquil seas of the Gulf of California.

 With a year-long warm desert climate, stunning beaches, and dramatic surroundings, it’s little wonder that it’s become one of the peninsula’s most popular vacation destinations.